 Protein bound paclitaxel is given by intravenous (into a vein) infusion, typically once a week or every 3 weeks.
-The dose is dependent on your body size and will be determined by your physician.
+The dose is dependent on your body size and will be determined by your healthcare provider.

-There are a number of things you can do to manage the side effects of Protein Bound Paclitaxel.
+There are a number of things you can do to manage the side effects of paclitaxel, protein bound.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Tips to preventing infection:

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.